skybet/skybet.github.io/_posts/2016-03-28-passwords-usage.md

 ### Secure transmission/submission

 A password is only secure if it is communicated securely.
 If you had to provide a password to an individual in a public space, you would expect to at least whisper it rather than shout it out loud for everyone to hear, its value to verify your unique identity being lost if it is disclosed to others.
-When users get it wrong: End users will often write down their passwords on post-it notes, even going so far as to stick them to their moinitors, for convenience, effectively disclosing it to anyone who cares to capture it.
+When users get it wrong: End users will often write down their passwords on post-it notes, even going so far as to stick them to their monitors, for convenience, effectively disclosing it to anyone who cares to capture it.

 ##### When end users get it wrong: